All Episodes

 Mayor Lou Barletta argued that illegal immigrants brought drugs, crime, and gangs to the city of more than 30,000, overwhelming the cops and the screws.

-Immigrant group uh immigrant groups sued, saying that the laws usurped the federal government's exclusive power to regulate immigration and deprive residents of their constitutional rights to equal protection and due process and violate state, blah, blah, blah, blah, blah.
+Immigrant groups sued, saying that the laws usurped the federal government's exclusive power to regulate immigration and deprive residents of their constitutional rights to equal protection and due process and violate state, blah, This city is 80 miles northwest of Philadelphia.

 Between 2000 and 2006, testimony during the trial put the city's illegal immigrant population between 1,500 and 3,400.

-So the uh federal judges voided the law, uh tough anti-immigration law in Hazleton, Pennsylvania.
+So the federal judges voided the law, tough anti-immigration law in Hazleton, Pennsylvania.

 There's other immigration news in the stack today.

-Uh from the LA Times uh early this morning, uh GOP border bill fails in the Senate.
+From the LA Times early this morning, GOP border bill fails in the Senate.

-It was just back in Snerdley's office, and he's got C-SPAN two on in there, and the Senate was debating something.
+I was just back in Snertley's office, and he's got C-SPAN 2 on in there, and the Senate was debating something.

 I don't know what they're debating, but there's an amendment.

-Mary Landrew uh has has offered an amendment uh saying that the primary goal of U.S. counterterrorism efforts, this is she wants this as an amendment to some bill.
+Mary Landrew has offered an amendment saying that the primary goal of U.S. counterterrorism efforts, this is, she wants this as an amendment to some bill.

 What a pea-brained idea.

-Is that going to end the war on that's the primary effort?
+Is that going to end the war on tech?

 Was the primary effort in World War II to kill Hitler?